IshmaelRogers/Neural_Networks/README.md

 Prediction

-y_hat = { 1 if Wx+b >= 0; over the line
+The prediction basically produces the output that will determine if a point resides under or over the line. y_hat = { 1 if Wx+b >= 0; over the line
         { 0 if Wx+b <= 0: under the line

-Goal: y_hat needs to ressemble y as close as possible
+Our goal is get y_hat to ressemble y as close as possible

 ### Perceptrons